 Does the Marilyn Monroe Diet Offer Any Wisdom for Today’s Generation?

-There has been renewed interest in recent months in the Marilyn Monroe diet with the marking of the 50th anniversary of her death last August.
+There has been renewed interest in the Marilyn Monroe diet since the marking of the 50th anniversary of her death in August 2012.

-While many would find the very simple Marilyn Monroe diet unbearably boring and uninspired, the basic premise she followed was sound albeit controversial and perhaps even quirky for her day.
+Many would find the very simple Marilyn Monroe diet unbearably boring and uninspired.
+However, the basic premise she followed was sound albeit controversial and perhaps even quirky for her day.

-- Minimal inclusion of starchy, grain based or sugary foods like bread, pasta, bagels, cereal, crackers, cookies or other refined carbs.
+- Minimal inclusion of starchy, grain based or sugary foods.
+This included favorites such as bread, pasta, bagels, cereal, crackers, cookies and other refined carbs.

 - Balanced exercise without undue focus on constant or excessive working out to maintain one’s figure and muscle tone or to overcome poor dietary choices.
-As Paula Jager CSCS, Fitness Editor for this blog is fond of saying, “You can’t outwork a bad diet!”
+As Paula Jager CSCS, owner of Crossfit Jaguar in Tampa is fond of saying, “You can’t outwork a bad diet!”
 Clearly, Marilyn Monroe’s focus on simple, self prepared, whole, nutrient dense foods afforded her the luxury of not having to find this out the hard way.